Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 3. `partial view` or `grey box`  testing in house system of network administrator

-- Note that understanding the scope is important - you have to clarify with the company which machines and networks are out of scope and must not be attacked
+- Note that understanding the scope is important - you have to clarify with the company which machines and networks are out of scope and must not be attacked.
+Also ask for the time frame and emergency contacts

-- **Attack Prep or Reconnaissance**
+- **Info gathering or Reconnaissance**

 It can be active (directly engaging with the target system) or passive (Gaining information w/o actively engaging with the system)